spm/spm-docs/docs/tutorials/beginners/MEEG/source.md

 The next step is to specify the meshes.
 Highlight "meshes" and select "mesh source".
 From here select "Individual structural image" and select the `sub-XX-T1w.nii` in the `anat` directory.
 The mesh resolution can be kept as normal (approximately 4000 vertices per hemisphere).
 Note that the cortical mesh (and scalp and skull meshes) are created by warping template meshes from a brain in MNI space, based on normalising this subject's MRI image to that MNI brain.
 This is called the canonical approach.
 Other software packages use meshes derived directly from the subject's structural MRI.
 The advantage of SPM's approach is that the cortical meshes for different subjects have the same number of vertices and the same anatomical correspondence across subjects, which makes group analyses easier.
 The disadvantage is that the meshes may not fit the subject's anatomy as well as those derived directly from the MRI.

 To coregister the MRI and M/EEG data, you must select "specify coregistration parameters".
 First you need to specify fiducials.
 You will need to select at least three of these, with coordinates in the space of the MRI image selected.
 Here we will define "Nasion", "LPA", and "RPA".
 You can do this by loading the MRI and clicking, but here we will use the coordinates provided in the `mri_fids.txt` file described above.
-For each of the fiducials, specify its label as it appears in the file and the corresponding coordinates (copy and enter the three numbers, via the `Type MNI coordinates` option).
+For each of the fiducials, specify its label (use "Nasion" rather than "NAS" in the batch as this is the label used in the data file) and the corresponding coordinates (copy and enter the three numbers, via the `Type MNI coordinates` option).

 > **Tip** To verify that the fiducials make sense, open the anatomical image via the 'Display/Images' button and paste the fiducial coordinates into the `mm` box of the image viewer.
 You should see that the crosshairs land on the correct anatomical locations (nasion, left and right pre-auricular points).